CNAG-Biomedical-Informatics/convert-pheno-ui/docs/what-is-convert-pheno.md

 # What is Convert-Pheno?

-is a web-interface for [`Convert-Pheno`](https://cnag-biomedical-informatics.github.io/convert-pheno/), a software toolkit for the interconversion of standard data models for phenotypic data.
+A software toolkit for the interconversion of standard data models for phenotypic data.

+For more information please visit the [documentation](https://cnag-biomedical-informatics.github.io/convert-pheno/).

 <figure markdown>
  ![Convert-Pheno](img/convert-pheno-schema.png){width="500"}